Bungalow Loft Conversion Cost

 How Much Does it Cost to Build a Bungalow Loft Conversion?

-A bungalow loft conversion is one of the most rewarding in terms of space as often the loft is the same size as the property's footprint.
+A bungalow loft conversion is one of the most rewarding in terms of living space, as the existing loft space is often the same size as the property's footprint, allowing for large rooms and plenty of natural light.

-However, the average loft conversion will be either 40 square metres for a terraced or semi-detached property or 50 square metres for a detached property.
+The average loft conversion will be either 40 square metres for a terraced or semi-detached property or 50 square metres for a detached bungalow.
+These are the limits set by planning rules, and anything larger will require planning permission.

 Our loft has a tank in it.
 Does this mean we'll need to remove it and install a new system if we convert the loft?